0x0XDev/kcdecrypt/README.md

 	-e: If the decrypted Sqlite3 DB should be saved in <out_dir>
 	-t: Likely '{User}/Library/Application\ Support/iCloud/Accounts'
 	-p: User Login-Password or custom keychain if changed
-	-e: Directory, where the data should be saved.
+	-o: Directory, where the data should be saved.
 Required if '-e' or '-t' used.
 	-v: Get Verbose log.
 Use '-vv' for even more verbose log.

 System Keychain (not implemented yet)